Read the press release Arabic (Pdf)

 On March 3, 2018 Galal El-Behairy was arrested and his whereabouts were not disclosed to his family or lawyers until he appeared before the state prosecution on March 10.
 He showed signs of severe torture and beating and was taken for forensic medical examination.

-Because of the lyrics he wrote for Balaha, as well as his latest book of poetry, The Finest Women on Earth ( خير نسوان الأرض) published earlier this year, Galal El-Behairy is being investigated by the high state-security prosecutor.
+Because of the lyrics he wrote for Balaha, as well as his latest book of poetry, The Finest Women on Earth ( خير نسوان الأرض) which was to be published this year, Galal El-Behairy is being investigated by the high state-security prosecutor.
 Charges against him include being a member of a terrorist group, spreading false news, the abuse of social-media networks, blasphemy, contempt of religion and insulting the military.
 An arrest warrant in the same case has been issued against Ramy Essam for the song Balaha.

 Galal El-Behairy likewise faces charges for the content of his book, in a separate case by the military prosecutor.